 We have developed share ownership guidelines requiring minimum levels of Common Stock accumulation and ownership, depending on the executive's position.
-The ownership guidelines for 2009, established at the beginning of each year, are as follows:
+The ownership guidelines for 2010, established at the beginning of each year, are as follows:

 Executive Guideline

 (Multiple of base salary midpoint)

 Paul W. Jones 4X

 Terry M. Murphy 3X

 Ajita G. Rajendra 3X

 Christopher L. Mapes 3X

-Mark A. Petrarca 2X
+James F. Stern 2X

 These ownership guidelines are targeted to be competitive with comparable positions in the marketplace.
 They also are intended to align executive interests with those of our stockholders.
 The Committee periodically monitors ownership guidelines to ensure they are consistent with the market, and makes adjustments as appropriate.
 Executives are expected to achieve these ownership guidelines within a reasonable period of time after becoming an executive at our company.
 Once achieved, the level of ownership must be maintained.
-Mr. Jones is in compliance with the stock ownership guidelines, including granted but unvested restricted stock units.
-While Messrs.
-Murphy, Rajendra and Mapes previously were in compliance, the Committee increased their targets for 2009 based upon market comparisons for comparable positions.
-The increased guidelines resulted in their ownership levels falling slightly below target for executives at their levels.
-Mr. Petrarca's ownership target was also raised by the Committee, and as such, he has not yet met his stock ownership target.
-All of these executives, however, are on track to reach their new ownership guidelines in a reasonable period of time.
+All named executive officers are in compliance with the stock ownership guidelines, including granted but unvested restricted stock units.